This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 08 March 2023

-Vitamin C: a super active ingredient for beautiful skin
+Vitamin C: a super-active ingredient for beautiful skin

 What is vitamin C?

-Did you know that?
-Vitamin C is not naturally present in the body!
-Humans are unable to synthesize vitamin C, as they have lost the ability to produce the enzyme necessary for its production and storage over time.
-Vitamin C is therefore obtained from food sources such as citrus fruits and green leafy vegetables.
-However, the absorption of vitamin C taken orally through the diet remains quite limited and can therefore lead to a deficiency.
-In this case, a supplementation in the form of vitamin C food supplements can be interesting.
-On the other hand, topical application (on the face) of cosmetic vitamin C in the form of a cream or serum, for example, is essential to take advantage of all its benefits and observe real results.
+Did you know?
+Vitamin C does not occur naturally in the body!
+Humans are incapable of synthesizing vitamin C, and over time have lost the ability to produce the enzyme required for its production and storage.
+Vitamin C is therefore obtained from dietary sources such as citrus fruits and green leafy vegetables.
+However, oral absorption of vitamin C from the diet is fairly limited, and can lead to deficiency.
+In this case, supplementation with vitamin C supplements may be of interest.
+On the other hand, topical application (on the face) of cosmetic vitamin C in the form of a cream or serum, for example, is essential to take full advantage of its benefits and observe real results.

 Vitamin C in cosmetics can be of synthetic or natural origin.
 The synthetic vitamin C found in most cosmetic skin care products is generally present in the form of L-ascorbic acid.
-It can also be found as calcium ascorbate, magnesium ascorbate, sodium ascorbate, sodium ascorbyl phosphate, etc.
+It can also be found in the form of calcium ascorbate, magnesium ascorbate, sodium ascorbate, sodium ascorbyl phosphate, etc.

 What is the role of vitamin C?

-The role of vitamin C on health
+The role of vitamin C in health

 Vitamin C in cosmetics

 Vitamin C plays an essential role in collagen biosynthesis.
 In fact, it acts as a cofactor for enzymes capable of stabilizing collagen cross-linking.
-Vitamin C can also directly stimulate collagen synthesis and even preserve the collagen that exists naturally in our body.
+Vitamin C can also directly stimulate collagen synthesis and even preserve the collagen that exists naturally in our bodies.

 Vitamin C: a powerful anti-inflammatory

 In addition to its anti-aging properties, vitamin C is known to be a powerful anti-inflammatory.
-Indeed, it acts by suppressing the activation of factors responsible for the production of pro-inflammatory cytokines.
+In fact, it acts by suppressing the activation of factors responsible for the production of pro-inflammatory cytokines.
 This is why topical application of vitamin C can be useful in the treatment of various inflammatory dermatoses, including post-laser application.

 Vitamin C helps fight hyperpigmentation

-A natural protection against the sun's rays
+Natural protection from the sun's rays

 Fruits and vegetables rich in vitamin C